jtylek/EpesiCRM/README.md

 - For Premium Support - paid service provided by Epesi Dev Team - visit: https://epesi.cloud/submitticket.php?step=2&deptid=1

 <b>Automatic Setup:</b>

-- If you already have a hosting plan with cPanel then use Autoinstall using Softaculous: https://www.softaculous.com/apps/erp/EPESI
+- If you already have a hosting plan with cPanel then use Autoinstall via Softaculous: https://www.softaculous.com/apps/erp/EPESI

 Video tutorial on how to install epesi using Softaculous autoinstaller via cPanel -  https://www.youtube.com/watch?v=FR4mQsHUNCY

 <b>DIY - Do It Yourself manual methods:</b>

 For experienced users and server administrators:
 It requires properly configured HTTP server with PHP (ver 7.x) and MySQL/MariaDB database server - so called LAMP stack: https://en.wikipedia.org/wiki/LAMP_(software_bundle)